☝️Small business or a startup? See if you qualify for our special offer.

 To build a stacked column chart, you need fields in columns and preferably in rows.
 Otherwise, the chart behaves like a column chart.

 Each field member from rows is represented by a separate column.
 The column is divided into segments, where each segment is a value of a column member that intersects the member from rows.
-The column shows each column member’s contribution to the row total value:
+The column shows how each member from columns contributes to the row total value:

 Here's how a stacked chart looks like in Flexmonster